Laurenarts04/portfolio-site/_design/poster-series.md

 ## Outcomes

-This project hepled develop a stronger sense of visual hierarchy and gave the opprotunity to experiment with type-as-
+This project hepled develop a stronger sense of visual hierarchy and gave the opprotunity to experiment with type-as-image.